Bjrules/Continous-Integratiom-with-Jenkins/README.md

 ![Alt text](IMG-SCREENSHOTS/Screenshot_20230203_013123.png)

-Wow! it works like magic automatically updated my NFS-SERVER and a chaim reaction effect on my webserver.
+Wow! it works like magic automatically updated my NFS-SERVER and a chain reaction effect on my webserver.
-And so DevOps becam more interesting.
+And so DevOps became even more interesting. this is the techniques for software automated release Thanks Darey.io
-Thanks Darey.io